jckkrr/Point2Point_graph/README.md

 The first part of the script imports the table CSV (future feature: scraping directly from site) and makes a number of simple calculations (eg goals for per home match).

-The p2pGraph function then creates individual p2p graphs, with two teams able to be highlighted.
-These two teams are noted as 'home' and 'away' as this function is designed to be be used automatically each matchday to produce p2p graphs for that round's various opponents.
+The p2pGraph function then creates individual slope graphs, with two teams able to be highlighted.
+These two teams are noted as 'home' and 'away' as this function is designed to be be used automatically each matchday to produce slope graphs for that round's various opponents.
 These two teams are positioned on top of all the other teams' lines (in other words, they are moved to the bottom of the dataframe table).

 Four custom style functions have been built into the graph function: 'Default', 'Minimalist', 'Pastely', 'LightBlueBack'.
 Access these via the chosen_style variable.